openworld-community/event-manager-telegram-bot/README.md

 ## Install

--   Register a bot, configure access token, set administrators in the config file, build and start.
+-   Register a bot, configure access token, set administrators in the config file, build and Start.
 -   Check /help for controls.
 -   Invite your audience to sign up using links returned on event creation.